Machian Gravity: A mathematical formulation for Mach's Principle: Static, Spherically symmetric solution for weak gravitation field

-Here, the first step follows from the fact that, under the conditions described in this section, the remaining components of the metric are constant.
-So, we get $\frac{\partial \gamma_{00}}{\partial \zeta} = 0$, which implies $\lambda = 0$, and lead us to the standard Newtonian gravity equations in this case.
-Of course in an expanding universe this term will be nonzero as $\phi$ can not be taken a constant as discussed before.

-Now let us consider the case for a very large extended object, for example a spherical galaxy.
-In this case, even if we consider that the mass outside the cluster is fixed in our coordinate system, the mass of the cluster itself will have an effect on the total gravitational potential from the universe.
-Therefore, $\frac{\partial \gamma_{00}}{\partial \zeta}\ne 0$.
+Now, consider the case of a very large extended object, e.g. a spiral galaxy.
+In this case, even if we assume that the mass distribution outside the galaxy is fixed in our coordinate system, the galaxy’s own mass contributes significantly to the total gravitational potential of the Universe ( Earlier in Sec.~\ref{LimitationsSciama} I discussed that the contribution from galaxy or galactic cluster can be of the order $10^{-7}-10^{-9}$.
+However, this can still be significant for our purpose. ).
+As a result, $\frac{\partial \gamma_{00}}{\partial \zeta} \ne 0$.

 Galactic velocity profiles show that in galaxies, the $\lambda$ is of the order of few $\texttt{kpc}^{-1}$.
 When $r$ is small, $e^{-\lambda r}\sim1$.
 Therefore, $\Phi$ takes the form of Newtonian potential i.e. $\Phi=\frac{GM}{r}$.
 This gives the Newtonian gravitational equation at the solar system scale.
 In the asymptotic limit of $r\rightarrow\infty$, the exponential term goes to $0$.
-Hence, for large values of $r$, it becomes $(1+K)$ times that of Newtonian potential and can provide additional gravitational force in large gravitationally balanced systems, such as galaxies.
+Hence, for large values of $r$, it becomes $(1+K)$ times that of Newtonian potential and can provide additional gravitational force in large gravitationally balanced systems, such as galaxies or clusters.
 A similar form of potential has previously been used by other groups to explain the galactic velocity profile correctly \cite{Moffat2009,Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a}.